 It turns out the weather satellites are going crazy.
 Individually at first, exposing areas to terrifying weather that ends as quickly as it started.
 Then a man dies on the space station as windows shatter and he’s sucked out into space.
 What are initially put down to simple malfunctions may be part of a huge plot, perhaps involving… a Geostorm.

-With the Dutch Boy system shortly to be handed over from US control to an international committee, American President Palma (Andy Garcia) charges Max with finding someone suitable to go up to the international space station (ISS) and find out what’s gone wrong first.
+With the Dutch Boy system shortly to be handed over from US control to an international committee, American President Palma (Andy Garcia) charges Max, now an Assistant Secretary of State, with finding someone suitable to go up to the international space station (ISS) and find out what’s gone wrong first.
 And there’s only one person right for the job.

 Part science fiction, part thriller, and part Gerard Butler in an all-in-one boiler suit (adding an extra layer of complication to children’s favourite space-related question, “how do astronauts go to the toilet”), Geostorm is rather too formulaic to be knuckle-whiteningly exciting.